vincent-petithory/mpdfav/README.md

 ## mpdfavd

-* improve playcount logic: check the song has been listened continuously, not just it has reached the end
 * Limit ratings to one rating per song per client, if possible.
 (Currently no way to identify clients who sent a rating, since we use mpd channels)

 ## mpdfav-import